jhkim0759/FastMesh/README.md

 - [ ] Release HuggingFace Demo

 ## ⚙️ Installation
-Our environment has been tested on CUDA 11.8 with A6000.
+Our environment has been tested on CUDA 11.8 with A6000. <br>
 (It would be greatly appreciated if you could report an issue when you find any errors.)

 ```
 conda create -n fastmesh python=3.10